newcontext-oss/kitchen-terraform/examples/aws_provider/README.md

 value of the `contrived_hostnames` output to obtain the targets to execute the controls on and provides a static port and username based on the AMI used in the example module.

+The `local` group omits the `hostnames` setting, which means that the specified control will be executed locally.

 [profile's controls]: test/integration/example/controls